PSModule/Ast/README.md

-# PSModuleTemplate
+# AST

-A PowerShell module template that can be used to create new modules.
+A PowerShell module for using the Abstract Syntax Tree (AST) to analyze any PowerShell code.

 ## Prerequisites